grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/Customizations.md

 * `metrics.<source>.scrapeInterval` - How often to scrape metrics from a target.
 * `metrics.scrapeInterval` - Same as above, but changes the global default.
-* `metrics.<source>.service.isTLS` - Determines whether the Agent use HTTPS and TLS to scrape the target instead of HTTP.
+* `metrics.<source>.service.isTLS` - Determines whether Alloy uses HTTPS and TLS to scrape the target instead of HTTP.

 ### Processing customizations